PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

    Select the **Apply and Restart** button.

    ::: info
-   If this airframe does not show up in the UI, it can alternatively be selected by setting the [SYS_AUTOSTART](../advanced_config/parameter_reference.md#SYS_AUTOSTART) parameter to `51000`.
+   If this airframe is not displayed and you have checked that you are using rover firmware (not the default), you can alternatively enable this frame by setting the [SYS_AUTOSTART](../advanced_config/parameter_reference.md#SYS_AUTOSTART) parameter to `51000`.
    :::

 3. Open the [Actuators Configuration & Testing](../config/actuators.md) to map the steering and throttle functions to flight controller outputs.